LouisonCF/Ecologically_unequal_exchange_development_GVCs/README.md

 ## Licences

 Database: CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/.
-The database we provide contains the index variables that we built upon data from many sources.
-If you use the underlying data, please cite their source accordingly (see the article for the detailed list of data and sources).
+This licence applies to the database we provide that contains the index variables that we built upon data from many sources.

+Underlying data to reproduce index variables can be obtained from the authors upon request (note that this replication code does not reproduce the index variables but starts from them).
+However, the biodiversity data used in the _domestic ecological impact_ and _external balance of ecological degradation_ index variables are from Bjelle, E. L., Kuipers, K., Verones, F., & Wood, R. (2021).
+Trends in national biodiversity footprints of land use. _Ecological Economics_, 185. https://doi.org/10.1016/j.ecolecon.2021.107059 and were communicated to us by Eivind Lekve Bjelle.
+Please direct any request for these data to Eivind.

 Code: MIT (https://choosealicense.com/licenses/mit/); year: 2023; copyright holders: Jeff Althouse, Louison Cahen-Fourot, Bruno Carballa-Smichowski, Cédric Durand, Steven Knauss.